sycom/TiddlyWiki-Plugins/README.md

 is a playing space for [TiddlyWiki][tiddlywiki] plugins.
 Try the demo on [gitlab.io pages][gl-pages] and [github.io pages][demo].
 Feel free to drag drop the last release from those to your TiddlyWiki.

 ## Feather icons - 0.0
-The feather icons plugin aims to integrate [feather][feather] icons library in TiddlyWiki.
-It's a very open alternative to classic Font Awesome library, using svg sprites instead of classical font implementation.
-Pretty lightweight.
+The [feather icons plugin](plugins/sycom/feather-icons) aims to integrate [feather][feather] icons library in TiddlyWiki.
+Feather is a very open alternative to classic Font Awesome library, using svg sprites instead of classical font implementation.
+Pretty lightweight and elegant.

 ## Leaflet plugin - 0.8
 The leaflet plugin is an attempt to integrate the [leaflet][leaflet] lib in TiddlyWiki in order to display geographical purpose tiddler.